Europe’s competitiveness: learnings from the healthcare sector

 Schedule

-Registration and sandwich lunch
+Registration and light lunch

 Europe’s competitiveness: learnings from the healthcare sector